USEPA/CMAQ/UTIL/jproc/README.md

 ### Compiling and Running

-#### JPROC compilation
+#### Building JPROC

-[Chapter 5](../../DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md) provides an overview of how to install and compile the CMAQ programs for the tutorial simulation.
-Follow the steps outlined in Chapter 5 (summarized below) to compile new versions of JPROC:

-1. Compile Bldmake, the CMAQ source code and compilation management program.
-This needs to be done only once—the first time CMAQ is installed.
+Follow the below steps for compiling JPROC.
+The process requires the bldmake utility.
+Check the bldmake README on compiling it if an executable does not exist.

-2. Configure the JPROC build script to use the config_cmaq.csh script, which points to the available I/O API and netCDF libraries.
+1. Configure the JPROC build script to use the config_cmaq.csh script, which points to the available I/O API and netCDF libraries.
-3. Configure the JPROC build script for your application by setting the compilation configuration variables described above.
+2. Configure the JPROC build script for your application by setting the compilation configuration variables described above.
-4. Invoke the build script to create an executable:
+3. Invoke the build script to create an executable:

 ```
 cd $CMAQ_HOME/UTIL/jproc/scripts
 ./bldit_jproc.csh [compiler] [version] |& tee build_jproc.log
 ```

-#### Run JPROC ####
+#### Running JPROC ####

 Set the run script settings according to the execution configuration variables described above.
 Run JPROC to produce offline clear-sky photolysis rates for the CCTM: